EQMS Solutions Frequently Asked Questions

 Which is better—a cloud QMS or on-premises QMS software?

 Cloud QMS has several advantages over its hosted and on-premise counterparts.
 With cloud QMS, companies can store a nearly infinite amount of quality data with no performance slowdown.
 Cloud QMS implementations also enjoy higher uptime and better security.
 Last, cloud QMS implementations receive constant updates and support, meaning they never become obsolete.

 Depending on your QMS vendor, you can integrate with nearly any kind of application.
 Common choices include ERP, CRM, PLM and MES.
 Depending on your application stack, your QMS may natively integrate with your existing software.
 If not, you may have to develop an integration or ask your QMS vendor for assistance.

 Costs depend on the number of applications implemented and the number of users who will access your system.
 The advantage of deploying an EQMS in the cloud is that it will receive constant updates, be dynamically scalable and highly secure, meaning your QMS remains future proof for as long as you maintain a relationship with the vendor.

 Is this quality management system right for my industry?

-Many QMS systems are specialized on a per-industry basis.
+Many QMS solutions are specialized on a per-industry basis.
 Some QMS systems are built specifically for life sciences, automotive manufacturers, food and beverage producers, and more.
-ETQ Reliance takes a broader approach.
+ETQ Reliance quality management system software takes a broader approach.
 We’ve created a QMS system every industry can use, with specialized modules for specialized industries such as life sciences.
 That allows companies to cross-pollinate best practices from one industry to another, promoting a higher quality overall.